Jemoka/NaturalLanguageGenerator/README.md

 # NaturalLanguageGenerator
-*A Natural Language Generator based on the Markov Chain* This project was written for the Hillview Middle School STEM Fair and/or the San Mateo County STEM Fair, licensed under the GNU General Public License v3.0.
+*A Natural Language Generator based on the Markov Chain* This project was written for the Hillview Middle School STEM Fair and/or the San Mateo County STEM Fair, licensed under the GNU Lesser General Public License v3.0.
 Please open LICENSE for more legal information.
 This is not a legal document.

 ## The Natural Language Generator
 The Natural Language Generator is an extendable NLP Class based on the Markov Memoryless Principle -- where the future state is only based on the current state of an object, hence memoryless -- developed by Andrey Markov.
 The Natural Language Generator ("The Generator") is made based on the same principle, inferring words based on the current state of the text.